RodrigoOkido/ARShop/README.md

 **[PTBR]**  <br/>
 Algumas features deste trabalho foram realizadas por terceiros.
-Para o correto uso de tais elementos, todos os itens não realizados pelo autor deste trabalho estarão corretamente referenciados e creditados abaixo.
+Para fazer o uso de maneira correta e apropriada, todos os itens não desenvolvidos pelo autor deste trabalho estarão corretamente referenciados e creditados abaixo.
 Apoiem todos estes autores sempre que possível!

 <br/>

 **[ENG]**  <br/>
 Some of the features in this work was realized by third parties.
-For the correct usage of those elements, all the itens which was not realized by the author of this work will be correctly referenced and with the given credits below.
+To make use correctly and appropriately, all items not developed by the author of this work will be correctly referenced and with the given credits below.
 Support all those authors if possible!

 ### 3D Models
 Modern Desktop (L Format): https://free3d.com/3d-model/pc-desktop-85335.html (mmnkl9) <br/>